thephpleague/plates/README.md

 ### child()

 The `child()` method is a special function only available in the template layout.
 It will return all outputted content from a child template that hasn't been defined in a section.
-This can be helpful if you prefer to not use sections, but still want to use the layout features.
+This can be helpful if you prefer to not use sections, but still want to use the layout feature.

 ### profile.tpl